 How does one discover these physical interpretations of the Schwarzschild metric (26.1)?
-The tools for discovering them-and, more generally, the tools for interpreting physically
+The tools for discovering them-and, more generally, the tools for interpreting physically any spacetime metric that one encounters-are a central concern of this chapter.

 Box 26.2